-While the little Dodo in our logo is undoubtedly a cool customer, the best Spyro games prove that a certain dragon takes the title of the ‘worlds most popular purple person’.
+While the little Dodo in our logo is undoubtedly a cool customer, Spyro the Dragon narrowly snatches victory in the ‘worlds most popular purple mascot’ competition.

 If that isn’t a real thing, then it should be…

 Spyro is one of the most famous video game characters of all time.
-Cutesy but daring, this little dragon is loved by men, women, and children of all ages.
-He’s an instantly recognisable character and one of Sony’s most loved heroes.
+Cutesy but daring, this little dragon is loved by people the world over.
+He’s an instantly recognisable character and one of gaming’s most beloved heroes.

 In the early days, Spyro remained confined to the PS1.
 Along with Crash Bandicoot and Lara Croft, he is synonymous with the console and often features in lists of the best PS1 games.